mmcsherry09-code/eigenvalues-random-hermitian-matrices/README.md

 - Minimum Eigenvalue: -3.998
 - Maximum Eigenvalue: 4.134
 ### Interpretation
 The mean eigenvalue -0.027 is close to zero which indicates that the eigenvalues are centred around zero.
 This is consistent with the random matrix entries being generated around zero.
 The minimum and maximum eigenvalues show the range over which the eigenvalues occurred, ranging from -3.998 to 4.134.
 The distribution was approximately symmetric around zero, with there being fewer eigenvalues at the positive and negative ends.
-Since the matrices are Hermitian, all the eiegnvalues must be real.
+Since the matrices are Hermitian, all the eigenvalues must be real.
 Therefore, the Histogram provides a way of investigating how real eigenvalues are distributed across many randomly generated matrices.
 ### Figure 1
 ![Distribution of Eigenvalues](Figure_1.png)